Fairfax Citizenship & Naturalization Attorneys

 What to Expect During the Naturalization Process

-Naturalization is initiated by the filing of Form N-400 with the United States Citizenship & Immigration Services (“USCIS”).
+Naturalization is initiated by filing Form N-400 with the United States Citizenship & Immigration Services (“USCIS”).
 Along with the form, an application fee, passport-style photos, and other documents must be submitted.

-USCIS will issue a receipt for the filing of the form, and at a later date, they will mail an appointment letter setting a time for the immigrant to appear at a fingerprinting location to have their fingerprints taken.
+USCIS will issue a receipt for the filing of the form, and later, they will mail an appointment letter setting a time for the immigrant to appear at a fingerprinting location to have their fingerprints taken.

 The final step of the naturalization process will commence with another appointment letter setting a date for the naturalization interview.
-At the interview, the immigrant will be asked questions about their application and will be administered two tests: an English test, and a Civic test.
+At the interview, the immigrant will be asked questions about their application and will be administered two tests: an English test and a Civics test.

 Our Client Reviews